-Real fluids and ideal fluids - Velocity of a fluid at a point - Streamlines and path lines; steady and unsteady flows - The velocity potential - The vorticity vector - Local and particle rates of change - The equation of continuity - Worked examples - Acceleration of a fluid - Pressure at a point in a fluid at rest - Pressure at a point in moving fluid - Conditions at a boundary of two invisid Immiscible fluids.
+Kinematics of fluid in motion:Real fluids and ideal fluids - Velocity of a fluid at a point - Streamlines and path lines; steady and unsteady flows - The velocity potential - The Vorticity vector - Local and particle rates of change - The equation of continuity - Worked examples - Acceleration of a fluid - Pressure at a point in a fluid at rest - Pressure at a point in moving fluid - Conditions at a boundary of two inviscid Immiscible fluids.

-Euler's equations of motions - Bernoulli's equation - Worked examples - Some flows involving axial symmetry - Some special two - dimensional flows - Some three - dimensional flows: Introduction - sources, sinks and doublets - Axi - symmetric flows; Stokes stream function.
+Equations of motion of a fluid:Euler's equations of motions - Bernoulli's equation - Worked examples - Some flows involving axial symmetry - Some special two - dimensional flows

+Some three - dimensional flows: Introduction - sources, sinks and doublets - Axi - symmetric flows; Stokes stream function.

-Some two - dimensional flows: Meaning of a two - dimensional flow - use of cylindrical polar coordinates - The stream function - The complex potential for two - dimensional, irrotational, incompressible flow - Complex velocity potentials for standard two dimensional flows - Some worked examples.
+Some two - dimensional flows: Meaning of a two - dimensional flow - Use of cylindrical polar coordinates - The stream function - The complex potential for two - dimensional, irrotational, incompressible flow - Complex velocity potentials for standard two dimensional flows - Some worked examples.

-Stress components in real fluid - Relations between cartesian components of stress -Translational motion of fluid element - The rate of strain quadric and principal stresses - Some further properties of the rate of strain quadric.
-Unit - V
+Viscous flow: Stress components in real fluid - Relations between Cartesian components of stress - Translational motion of fluid element - The rate of strain quadric and principal stresses - Some further properties of the rate of strain quadric.

-The coefficient of viscosity and Laminar flow - The Navier - Stokes equations of motions of a viscous fluid.
-Some solvable problems in viscous flow - steady viscous flow in tubes of uniform crass section.
+The coefficient of viscosity and Laminar flow - The Navier - Stokes equations of motions of a viscous fluid - Some solvable problems in viscous flow - Steady viscous flow in tubes of uniform crass section.